Last Updated on 27 August 2024 by Cycloscope

 18. Bakun Dam Reservoir and the floating market

-Almost the same size of Singapore, blue water, and jungle all around, the Bakun Lake looks beautiful when you reach it, but it’s not supposed to exist.
+Almost the same size as Singapore, with blue water, and jungle all around, the Bakun Lake looks beautiful when you reach it, but itโs not supposed to exist.

-Situated 60 km from Belaga in Sarawak (Malaysian Borneo), it was created in 1986 as a hydroelectric reservoir, capable of supplying 90% of Sarawak energy demand.
+Situated 60 km from Belaga in Sarawak (Malaysian Borneo), it was created in 1986 as a hydroelectric reservoir, capable of supplying 90% of Sarawak’s energy demand.
 The dam that encloses it is the biggest dam in Asia, outside of China.
-To build this, thousands of natives were evicted from their ancestral lands and resettled near palm oil plantation, doomed to live a lifestyle unknown to them.
+To build this, thousands of natives were evicted from their ancestral lands and resettled near palm oil plantations, doomed to live a lifestyle unknown to them.

-But some of them simply didn’t accept that, they stayed, retiring in the jungles upstream the river, or building floating houses near the jetty.
-It’s those people that, every Wednesday and Saturday, give life to one of the most peculiar floating markets in Southeast Asia.
+But some of them simply didnโt accept that, they stayed, retiring in the jungles upstream of the river, or building floating houses near the jetty.
+Itโs those people who, every Wednesday and Saturday, give life to one of the most peculiar floating markets in Southeast Asia.

 Coming here is another enlightening experience to do during your travels in Borneo